How Can Ravens Make Playoffs? Breaking Down Scenarios Entering Week 16

 Dolphins- @LV, vs. BUF (.642 win%)

 In addition, the projection models like the Ravens chances of making the postseason.
-FiveThirtyEight gives them an 89 percent chance and ESPN’s FPI gives them an 87.7 percent chance.
+FiveThirtyEight gives them an 86 percent chance and ESPN’s FPI gives them an 84.6 percent chance.
+It is worth noting that both of those percentages dropped by about three percent following the Steelers loss.
 But, despite that rosy outlook, the Ravens don’t control their own playoff hopes.
 They need help to make the postseason.
 If the Ravens win out and each of the other four do as well, Baltimore would miss the playoffs at 11-5.

 So, what does need to happen in order for the Ravens to make it?
 Well, the easiest way would be to win each of their final two games and see one of the teams above them lose one.